LS554/libreadc/README.md

  c library for user input

 # Usage
-readln - Reads a line from stdin into a preallocated buffee.
+readln - Reads a line from stdin into a preallocated buffer.
 Removes the trailing newline if present.
 ```
 char buffer[1024];
 if (readln(buffer, sizeof(buffer)) == 0) {